stefphd/MinOS-dll/README.md

 * A NLP solver.
 Possibilities are:
   * [IPOPT](https://github.com/coin-or/Ipopt) release 3.14, which is freely available.
 For *Windows*, set a `IPOPTDIR` environment variable pointing to the IPOPT installation path.
 For *Linux*, one can either install IPOPT system-wide (in `/usr/lib` or `/usr/local/lib` and `/usr/include` or  `/usr/local/include`), or use a local installation by setting `IPOPTDIR` pointing to the IPOPT root path.
   * [WORHP](https://worhp.de/), whose license is freely available for academics.
 For *Windows*, set a `WORHPDIR` environment variable pointing to the WORHP installation path.
 For *Linux*, one can either install WORHP system-wide, or use a local installation by setting `WORHPDIR` pointing to the WORHP root path.
   * [KNITRO](https://www.artelys.com/solvers/knitro/), which is a commercial software; trial license is freely available for academics.
 For *Windows*, make sure that a `KNITRODIR` environment variable pointing to the KNITRO installation path is created during installation.
-For *Linux*, one needs to set `KNITRODIR` pointing to the local installation path of KNITRO.
+For *Linux*, set `KNITRODIR` pointing to the local installation path of KNITRO.
   * [SNOPT](https://ccom.ucsd.edu/~optimizers/solvers/snopt/), which is a commercial software; trial license is freely available for academics.
-A `SNOPTDIR` environment variable pointing to the SNOPT installation path needs to be set.
+Set a `SNOPTDIR` environment variable pointing to the SNOPT installation path.
 * (*Windows* only) A Windows distribution of [GCC](https://gcc.gnu.org/).
 This is not strictly necessary to build the software but it is used in the MATLAB and Python interfaces of the *Windows* release.
 Either set a `GCCDIR` environment variable pointing to the GCC root directory (i.e. where `bin/gcc.exe` is) or include it into the `PATH`.
+* (Optional) [HMACLIC](https://github.com/stefphd/license-hmac) for optional license management.
+Set a `HMACLICDIR` environment variable pointing to the HMACLIC installation path.
 * (optional) [Doxygen](https://doxygen.nl/) and a Wlatex distribution to generate the documentation.
 * (optional) A CMake-CPack generator compatible with your system to generate the release.